Zelmoghazy/Gobblet/README.md

 # Gobblet
-* Gobblet is a board game played on a 4×4 grid.
+* Gobblet is an abstract game played on a 4x4 grid with each of the two players starting with twelve pieces that can nest on top of one another.
+* The goal is to line up four gobblets of your color in a row.
+It's easy to play, but hard to master!
+## Game Rules
 * Each player has three stacks of pieces, all of the same color, and each stack consists of four pieces of different sizes.
 * At the beginning of the game, each stack is arranged outside the playing area in such a way that the smaller piece is covered by the larger one.
 * **Players take turns and in each turn, they have two options:**
     * Place a new piece from the external stack onto the playing board.
     * Move a piece that is already on the board to a different position.
- * New pieces can only be taken in order of size, meaning only the piece that is on top of one of the stacks can be chosen.
+ * New pieces from external stacks can only be taken in order of size, meaning only the piece that is on top of one of the stacks can be chosen.
     * It can be placed only on an empty square, with the exception of cases where the opponent has three of their pieces in a row, column, or diagonally, In this case, the new piece can cover one of these three opponent's pieces.
-* Moving a piece is allowed to any square where only smaller pieces are placed, allowing the moved piece to cover them.
+* Moving a piece that is already on the board is allowed to any square where only smaller pieces are placed, allowing the moved piece to cover them.
     * It is allowed to cover one's own pieces or move a piece to an empty square.

 ![Alt text](Images/Gobblet_hCHjpetnfw.png)